ICNC 2026 · Plenary Session

 About the Speaker

-Linda S. de Vries trained as a pediatrician and neonatologist in the Wilhelmina Children’s Hospital in Utrecht, the Netherlands.
+Linda S. de Vries trained as a paediatrician and neonatologist at the Wilhelmina Children’s Hospital in Utrecht, the Netherlands.

-She did her PhD with Lilly and Victor Dubowitz in London, the UK and subsequently she also trained as a pediatric neurologist with Paul Casaer in Leuven, Belgium.
+She completed her PhD with Lilly and Victor Dubowitz in London, UK, and subsequently trained as a paediatric neurologist with Paul Casaer in Leuven, Belgium.

-She co- authored four books, The Atlas of Neonatal Brain Sonography; The atlas of amplitude-integrated EEGs in the newborn, Beyond the NICU and Neonatal Brain Injury.
-She co-authored more than 500 articles.
+She co-authored four books — The Atlas of Neonatal Brain Sonography; The Atlas of Amplitude-Integrated EEGs in the Newborn; Beyond the NICU; and Neonatal Brain Injury — along with more than 500 articles.

-In this special pre-lecture interview, Dr Martín Hyland speaks with Bradley Schlaggar about Dr Linda S. de Vries, her clinical journey, her global advocacy for children with neurological disorders, and the Michael Johnston Award.
+In this special pre-lecture interview, Dr Martín Hyland (Assistant Professor of Clinical Neurology, University of Miami Miller School of Medicine) speaks with Dr Bradley Schlaggar (President and CEO of the Kennedy Krieger Institute and Professor of Neurology and Pediatrics at Johns Hopkins University School of Medicine) about Professor Linda S. de Vries, her clinical journey, her advocacy for children with neurological disorders, and the Michael Johnston Award.

 Abstract

-Over the last 40 years, there have been major developments in neonatal neurology, moving from being able to making the diagnosis with neuro-imaging techniques, to being able to more accurately predict neurodevelopmental outcome.
-Over the last two decades, the first steps have been taken in neuroprotection, with the implementation of hypothermia in the full-term infant with Neonatal encephalopathy due to presumed hypoxia-ischemia.
-The changes over the last 40 years will be discussed.
+Over the last 40 years there have been major developments in neonatal neurology, moving from being able to make the diagnosis with neuro-imaging techniques to being able to predict neurodevelopmental outcome far more accurately.

 About the Michael Johnston Award